-What can home buyers expect from the King County, Washington real estate market in 2019?
-While the competition might still be somewhat strong, it won’t be as hot as last year in 2018.
-In fact, King County’s housing market is cooling.
+What can home buyers expect from the King County, Washington real estate market in 2020?
+While the competition might still be somewhat strong, it won’t be too hot in 2020.
+Prices will increase slightly, but not as much as they did in 2019.
+In fact, King County’s housing market is only somewhat warm.

-King County housing predictions suggest that home prices could continue rising slowly through the end of this year and into next, though they’re more likely to flatten to some degree.
+King County housing predictions suggest that home prices could continue rising slowly through 2020, though they’re more likely to flatten to some degree.

-According to a Zillow, median home prices in King County dipped by 1.63% in June from the month before.
+According to a Zillow, median home prices in King County dipped by 2.48% over the second half of 2019.

 This is largely the result of more listings coming out and more inventory alleviating pressure and giving buyers more to choose from.

-More affordable and mid-price ranges are expected going forward through 2019.
-Price appreciation is anticipated to flatten into the second half of 2019 with more listings coming out over the summer, distributing buyer energy more evenly.
+More affordable and mid-price ranges are expected going forward through 2020.
+Price appreciation is anticipated to stay relatively steady and rise very modestly over the next few months.

-The economists at Zillow, for example, expect the median house value for the county to fall by 3.1% over the next year.
-That’s just one of several projections that suggest a continued decline in home prices countywide.
+The economists at Zillow, for example, expect the median house value for the county to increase only by 1.6% over the next year.
+That’s just one of several projections that suggest a continued steadiness in home prices countywide.

-However, now may be a great time for buyers to get into the market with cooling prices and continued low mortgage rates.
+However, now may be a great time for buyers to get into the market with steady price increases and continued low mortgage rates.